Legacy Land Trust Society

 We offer resources and support to those who share our goal — and we invite you to join our efforts.

 Do you enjoy nature and open spaces?
 Want to meet like-minded folks?
-Willing to volunteer?
+Interested in volunteering?
 Our Circle of Friends might be just what you're looking for!